cb125/Dynamics/bibliography.md

 20.11.
 818--829.  https:/doi.org/10.1016/j.tics.2016.08.005
 Quantitative mind reading.

+Gotham, Matthew.
+2019.
+Double negation, excluded middle and accessibility in dynamic semantics. *Proceedings of the 22nd Amsterdam Colloquium* 22.
+Accessibility of expressions in the scope of negation; treatment of double negation.

 Groenendijk, Jeroen and Martin Stokhof.
 1990.
 Two theories of dynamic semantics.
 ITLI Prepublications.
 Published in 2005 in Jan van Eijck (ed). *Logics in AI.
 Lectures notes in computer science (Vol. 478)*.
 55–64. https://doi.org/10.1007/BFb0018433